Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Introduction

-In this paper, we present such a specialized Bayesian method, developed for the \textsc{Pasiphae} survey, implemented in Python, and now made publicly available for use by the community\footnote{The code will be made publicly available upon acceptance of the paper.}.
-In Sect.~\ref{sec:model} we present our model for the distance-dependence of starlight polarization along sightlines of the diffuse ISM, we build our data equation and derive the corresponding likelihood.
+In Sect.~\ref{sec:model} we present our model for the distance dependence of starlight polarization along sightlines of the diffuse ISM, and we explain how we built our data equation and derived the corresponding likelihood.
 In Sect.~\ref{sec:method} we provide details on the implementation of our Bayesian method and validate its performance by applying it to two simple examples of mock data.
-In Sect.~\ref{sec:performance} we present extensive testing of the performance of the method in the low signal-to-noise regime and identify the method's limitations.
+In Sect.~\ref{sec:performance} we present extensive testing of the performance of the method in the low signal-to-noise (S/N) regime and identify the method's limitations.
 We apply the method to currently available data in Sect.~\ref{sec:app2realdata} and compare the results from our method to the literature.
 We finally summarize and discuss our work in Sect.~\ref{sec:conclusion}.
 This paper contains two appendices.
 In Appendix~\ref{sec:mock_data_appendix}, we explain the creation of the mock observations used for performance testing, which are based on actual star samples, realistic estimates of the uncertainties on stellar parallax and polarization, and that rely on a complete toy model for the 3D structure of the ISM along sightlines.
 In Appendix~\ref{sec:IntrSc}, we explore our toy model of the magnetic field geometry to gain intuition on the effects of turbulence-induced fluctuations in the ISM on the polarization observables.

-\section{Model, data equation and likelihood}
+\section{Model, data equation, and likelihood}

 In this section, we lay the foundation for a model that describes the distance-dependence of stellar polarization toward a sightline of the diffuse ISM.
 We construct a generic data equation and build the corresponding likelihood that relates model parameters and star data.
 We first discuss the case of a single cloud along the LOS and then proceed to the generalization to cases with multiple-clouds.